Elaboration on the kinetic approach of Derbenev and Kondratenko to spin-polarized beams in electron storage rings

-We now wrap up this section with further comments on $W$.
-First of all, the evolution equation for $W$ was derived from the QED of the Dirac equation in \cite{Kon82} (recall from Section 1 that Kondratenko's thesis underlies \cite{DK75}).
-Kondratenko's derivation rests on the fact that $W$ is the so-called Wigner-Weyl transform of the density operator of the bunch and it relies on various approximations, including a Markov approximation (necessitated by having traced out unwelcome degrees of freedom, e.g., photon degrees of freedom).
-In other words, the spin-$1/2$ Wigner function of a bunch is a Wigner-Weyl transform of an approximation of the density operator of the true bunch (this fact can also be used as another justification of (\ref{eq:new02.10c}), (\ref{eq:new02.10d})).
+We now wrap up this section with final comments on $W$.
+First of all, the evolution equation for $W$ was derived from the QED of the Dirac equation in \cite{Kon82} (recall from Section 1.2 that Kondratenko's thesis underlies \cite{DK75}).
+Kondratenko's derivation rests on the fact that $W$ is the so-called Wigner-Weyl transform of the density operator of the bunch and it relies on various approximations, e.g., a semiclassical treatment and a Markov approximation (the latter necessitated after having traced over unwelcome degrees of freedom, e.g., photon degrees of freedom).
+Also, in order to separate the electron from the positron degrees of freedom in the Dirac equation, a (fully relativistic) Foldy-Wouthuysen transformation is employed (not the semirelativistic Foldy-Wouthuysen transformation known from Atomic Physics!).
+In short, the spin-$1/2$ Wigner function of a bunch is a Wigner-Weyl transform of an approximation of the density operator of the true bunch (this fact can also be used as another justification of (\ref{eq:new02.10c}), (\ref{eq:new02.10d})).
 By \cite{Kon82} the time evolution takes into account the effect of the external electromagnetic field and the associated (incoherent) synchrotron radiation on the bunch.
 Other effects like coherent synchrotron radiation effects, intrabeam scattering, the weak-strong beam-beam effect and radiative $g-2$ terms \cite{Man87-2} may be included as well (but this is not pursued in the present work).
 Secondly, in the reduced setup, (\ref{eq:new02.010new30a}), the evolution equation, (\ref{eq:new002.100}), simplifies to: